LA1TV/Wowza-Off-Air-Module/README.md

 # Wowza-Off-Air-Module
 A module for wowza which allows you to automatically switch any stream to an off-air video loop if the source stream goes offline.

+When this plugin is enabled each incoming stream will result in another stream being created with "_out" appended at the end.
+E.g. an incoming stream of "studio", would result in "studio_out" being created, and this is the stream the public should connect to.

-If you don't want to build the module yourself simply copy the ""Off-Air-Plugin.jar"" file into the wowza "lib" directory and jump to the "configuration" section.
+If you don't want to build the module yourself simply copy the "Off-Air-Plugin.jar" file into the wowza "lib" directory and jump to the "configuration" section.

 To use this first download eclipse and follow the instructions on http://www.wowza.com/streaming/developers